20 Nov CAMPING IN FRANCE _ALL THE OPTIONS

-You can find them by typing directly on google map -camping municipal- or visiting the french web page specifically dedicated to them, with a map and a complete list and prices.
+You can find them by typing directly on google map -camping municipal- or visiting the french web page specifically dedicated to them, with a map and a complete list of sites and prices.

 Despite being in French, the map and the list are easy to use and understand.

 And do not forget you can always find coffee ☕️ + croissant 🥐

 Another way for camping in France is to pick an Aire Naturelle, or natural area campsite.

 This option is also a way to support and respect the local environment.